Workers Compensation LawyersSt. Louis, MO

-Workers Compensation Law Firm in St Louis, MO.
+Workers Compensation Lawyers in St Louis, MO.
 Every year thousands of Missouri workers are injured while on the job.
-If you’ve been hurt at work or, suffer from an injury caused because of work, you’re entitled to three types of compensation from your employer under the Missouri Workers Compensation Law.
+If you’ve been hurt at work or suffer from an injury caused by your work, you’re entitled to three types of compensation from your employer under the Missouri Workers Compensation Law.

 The workers compensation lawyers at Burger Law specialize in workers’ compensation cases and have been extremely successful in recovering well for workers’ compensation victims in St Louis and surrounding areas.
 To find out if you’re receiving all of the workers’ compensation benefits that are provided to you under Missouri state law, contact Burger Law today.
 Gary Burger and his associates have the tools and experience to resolutely fight for the benefits you deserve after being injured at work.

 Workers Compensation Lawyer St. Louis – Recent Victories

 With any type of legal claim, results matter.
 You want to know that your giving your case to the best possible lawyer, and the they’re going to fight hard to make sure you get 100% of the recovery and compensation you deserve.
 A workers compensation lawyer saying they’re the best is one thing, a lawyer with client testimonials and results that can prove it is another.
 Here are several of our St. Louis workers compensation lawyers’ most recent victories as well as client testimonials:

 - $125,000 in Permanent Disability

 Resources For Your Case

 Workers’ Compensation Lawyers St. Louis – Compensation For Your Work Injury